gwu-libraries/sfm-ui/docs/userguide.rst

 Try `Getting Started`_, or continue reading to learn more.

 Some ideas for how to use SFM:
-  - **Collecting from individual accounts** like the tweets of every U.S. Senator.
-Add link for twitter user timeline instructions
+  - **Collecting from individual accounts** like the tweets of every U.S. Senator by :ref:`guide-twitter-user-timeline`
   - **Gathering Flickr images for analysis** like comparing the styles of active            Add link for Flickr user timeline photographers.
   - **Researching social media use** by getting a sample of all tweets, or by               Add link for Twitter Sample and Twitter Filter